Google Colab Alternatives

 The classics

 Jupyter/JupyterLab Still solid if you like running things locally.
 JupyterLab has tons of plugins, and you can customize everything.
-The downside?
-Getting everyone on your team set up with the same environment is a pain, and sharing work means emailing notebook files around like it's 2010.
+The downside: getting everyone on your team set up with the same environment is a pain, and sharing work means emailing notebook files around like it's 2010.

 Kaggle Notebooks Great for learning and competitions.
 You get free GPUs and access to tons of datasets.
 But it's more like a playground than a serious work environment, with limited storage, basic sharing, and little room to customize.

 Databricks Notebooks / Snowflake Notebooks If you're already using Databricks or Snowflake for your data warehouse, their notebook features are convenient since everything connects directly to your data.
-But honestly, they're just traditional notebooks with some integrations—no reactivity between cells, basic AI assistance at best, and you can't turn your analysis into a dashboard without exporting and rebuilding in another tool.
+But they're just traditional notebooks with some integrations: no reactivity between cells, basic AI assistance at best, and you can't turn your analysis into a dashboard without exporting and rebuilding in another tool.
 Think of them as Colab that lives inside your data platform.

 The team-focused ones